graphile/crystal/utils/website/graphile-export/exportable.md

 )

-## Cannot find module 'graphile-export/helpers' or its corresponding type declarations.
+### Cannot find module 'graphile-export/helpers'

+If TypeScript gives you the error
-You're living in the past!
+`Cannot find module 'graphile-export/helpers' or its corresponding type declarations.` then it's likely you're living in the past!
 This error happens because your `tsconfig.json` is configured as if you were living in Node.js v14 (or before) times!

 The easiest solution is to use a really simple TSConfig.json such as the `@tsconfig/node20` default which already configures TypeScript to support this: